 PSEG Solar Source announced that it has finished the construction of the PSEG Waldorf Solar Energy Center.
-The facility is located 22 miles southeast of Washington, DC and has a capacity of 13.1 MW-dc.
-The project was originally developed by juwi Inc. and has a 20-year power purchase agreement with Southern Maryland Electric Cooperative (SMECO).
+The facility is located 22 miles southeast of Washington,

 The completion of this project increases the capacity of PSEG Solar Source’s portfolio to 148 MW-dc.

 “With the completion of the PSEG Waldorf Solar Center, our portfolio now has 11 plants in nine states, each providing customers with safe, clean and reliable energy,” said Diana Drysdale, president of PSEG Solar Source.
 “It was great to partner with SMECO on a project that will help the electric cooperative achieve its sustainability goals.”

 According to Austin J. Slater, Jr., SMECO’s president and CEO, “By developing a project that provides sustainable energy right here in our service area, PSEG Solar Source is helping us to meet our renewables target for solar production.”
 He added, “Our customer members will be pleased to know that the cost of the energy provided by this solar project is competitive with alternatives we considered.”

 The 80-acre PSEG Waldorf Solar Center uses approximately 42,000, 310-watt photovoltaic solar panels to generate enough solar energy to power more than 3,800 homes.
 Its pollution-free energy displaces approximately 26,000 metric tons of greenhouse gas emissions annually – the equivalent of removing approximately 3,300 cars from the road.

 juwi is the engineering, procurement and construction contractor for the project and will operate the project for PSEG Solar Source.